 Storage instructions

-To store: Leftover cookies will keep at room temperature in a sealed container, for up to 2 weeks.
+To store: Leftover cookies will keep at room temperature in an airtight container for up to 2 weeks.
 If you’d like them to keep longer, store them in the refrigerator.

 Keto Chocolate Chip Cookies